 The path to the Summit offers eye-catching and picturesque views of the valleys.
-I had never seen the Snowy mountains (Mount Kosciuszko and other mountains around get snow during winters and we call them the Snowy mountains) without snow.
+I had never seen the Snowy mountains without snow (Mount Kosciuszko and other mountains around get snow during winters and we call them the Snowy mountains).

-I was on top of the World, just kidding!
+I was on top of the world, just kidding!
 On top of Australia for sure!

 After our hike, we drove back to Sydney.